Pranam2002/Pranam2002/README.md

 # Hi there 👋

 ## 🚀 About Me
-🎓 I am Pranam Rohatgi, a Machine Learning Enthusiast.
-I am pursuing my Bachelor in Computer Science & Engineering with specialization in Artificial Intelligence & Machine Learning and will graduate in mid-2025.
-I’m passionate about creating innovative solutions that bridge the gap between technology and real-world challenges.

 🎓 Final Year B.Tech Student @ VIT Chennai
 🧠 Specialization: Artificial Intelligence & Machine Learning
 📍 Passionate about NLP, Deep Learning, and Scalable AI Systems